What is the application deadline each year?

 - Upload Statement of Purpose, CV, academic and non-academic experience

 - Submit TWO official copies of your transcripts from each college or university attended.
 Official copies must be sent directly from the college or university attended.
-They are not ones delivered to the student.
+Those submitted by the student will not be accepted.

 - FOUR letters of recommendation

 The Admissions Committee will review your application file and decide whether to offer you an interview at our interview weekends in February.
 If you do not receive an invitation or a letter of decline, your application is put on a waitlist.
 The Committee has until April 15 to notify you of their decision.
 10 to 12 applicants are invited for an interview weekend that starts Thursday night and runs through Sunday morning.

 I received an invitation for an interview.
 What do I need to do next?